 Reduces an image's colors to those in a specific palette.

 Does not directly consider other restrictions of said hardware.
-Say, what we now consider low resolution is a lot more pixels than the entire screen had, and most early home computers could not do anything remotely like full screen sprites, so dithering was only a useful thing in a few late-home-computer, early-PC years.
+Say, what we now consider low resolution is a lot more pixels than the entire screen had, and most early home computers could not do anything remotely like full screen sprites, so dithering was most useful in few late-home-computer, early-PC years.

 Actual sprite design was -- and thanks to retrogaming still is -- an artform.